Bishodeep/BrokerApplication/Readme.md

 4. dotnet run
    Application should be up and running and details of api documentation should be should in swagger.

 As keeping comments in code is a bad practise and creates code smells.
-Here is the descriptions of different layers in clean architecture.
+Here is the short descriptions of different layers in clean architecture.

 Domain Layer:
 It is the most inner most layer of architecture.
 It holds the main domain information.
 All the other layers are build on top of domain layer.
 This layes holds entities, enums for schemas, data objects.
 All these components are the core definition of the application.